 Our goal is to provide the best possible customer service with regard to the delivery of Emergency Medical, Fire Suppression, Hazardous Materials, Technical Rescue, Fire Investigation, Public Fire Safety Education, Fire Prevention, and Specialized Community Services.
 The Department is service driven and we appreciate the feedback during the year to assist us in knowing how well we are delivering these services.
+Keep the feedback coming!

-The Firefighters of the Westminster Fire Department are always looking for opportunities to exceed customer expectations.
-Residents and visitors are welcome to visit the station or contact the Chief of the Department at any time, so we can continue to align our services to meet the ever changing needs of the public we serve.
+Residents are encouraged to visit their station or contact the Chief of the Department at any time, so we can understand your needs with regard to the services we provide.

-Westminster ranks 329 out of 351 cities and towns in Massachusetts for the amount of squire miles we cover from one station and as the town builds out in our more northern areas our average response times will continue to increase.
+Westminster ranks 329 out of 351 cities and towns in Massachusetts for the amount of squire miles we cover from one station and as the town builds out our average response times will continue to increase.